adelbroussardsanchez/R-projects/Guns-Analysis/README.md

-# Resume Callback Bias Analysis (R)
+# Gun Control Laws and Gun-Related Crime Analysis (R)

 ## Overview
-This project uses R to analyze factors influencing the likelihood of receiving a callback after submitting a resume.
-The primary objective is to evaluate whether race and/or gender has a statistically significant effect on callback rates in job applications.
-The analysis combines exploratory data analysis with predictive modeling and multiple model validation techniques.
+This was my first data analysis project and focused on exploring the relationship between gun control laws and gun-related crime rates across the United States.
+The goal was to test my own hypothesis that stricter gun laws are linked to lower levels of gun-related crime.
+I used statistical analysis and visualizations to explore patterns and relationships in the data.

-The dataset used in this project is publicly available and can be accessed using this link: https://vincentarelbundock.github.io/Rdatasets/doc/openintro/resume.html
+The dataset used in this project is publicly available using this link: https://search.r-project.org/CRAN/refmans/AER/html/Guns.html

 ---

-## Project Objectives
+## Project Goals
-- Assess whether race and gender impact resume callback rates
-- Explore relationships between applicant characteristics and outcomes
-- Build and compare predictive models using multiple validation strategies
-- Apply rigorous statistical techniques to support or reject initial hypotheses
+- Explore how gun laws relate to gun-related crime rates
+- Test whether stricter laws are associated with fewer crimes
+- Practice data cleaning, visualization, and regression analysis
+- Learn how to evaluate assumptions behind statistical models

 ---

 ## Contents

 ### Dataset
-- **Description**
+- **Dataset Description**
-  Overview of the resume audit dataset, including structure, source, and scope.
+  Overview of the dataset, including where it came from and what it measures.

-- **Data Cleaning**
-  Handling missing values, recoding categorical variables, and ensuring consistency for modeling.
+- **Cleaning the Data**
+  Steps taken to prepare the data for analysis, including fixing inconsistencies and handling missing values.

 - **Variable Description**
-  Detailed explanation of response variables, categorical predictors (e.g., race, gender), and numerical predictors.
+  Explanation of the main variables, including gun law measures and crime rates.

 ---

 ### Purpose and Expectations
-- Test for evidence of bias in hiring callbacks
-- Expectation that race and/or gender may influence callback probability
-- Emphasis on statistical validity rather than anecdotal inference
+The purpose of this project was to test a clear hypothesis: that stricter gun laws lead to fewer gun-related crimes.
+I expected to see a negative relationship between law strictness and crime rates, but relied on the analysis to evaluate whether that expectation held up.

 ---

-## Data Analysis
+## Analysis

-### Categorical Variable Analysis
+### Categorical Variables
 - **Bar Plots**
+  Used to compare crime rates across different categories.

+- **Contingency Tables**
+  Used to examine how categorical variables relate to one another.

+- **Boxplots**
-  Visual comparison of callback rates across categorical groups.
+  Used to compare distributions of crime rates across groups.

 - **Heatmaps**
-  Interaction effects between categorical variables and callback outcomes.
+  Used to visualize patterns across states and categories.

 ---

-### Numerical Variable Analysis
+### Numerical Variables
-- **Correlation Matrices**
+- **Scatter Plots and Correlation Matrices**
-  Identification of relationships between numerical predictors.
+  Used to explore relationships between numerical variables.

+- **Summary Statistics**
+  Used to understand averages and variability in the data.

+- **Histograms and Density Plots**
+  Used to examine how crime rates are distributed.

-- **Histograms**
+- **Shapiro–Wilk Test**
-  Distribution analysis of continuous variables.
+  Used to check whether variables followed a normal distribution.

-- **Density Plots**
+- **Q–Q Plots**
-  Smoothed comparisons across groups to highlight structural differences.
+  Used as a visual check of distribution assumptions.

 ---

-## Predictive Modeling
+## Modeling

-### Best Subset Selection
-- Identification of optimal predictor combinations based on model performance.

-### Validation Techniques
+### Multiple Regression
-- **Validation Set Approach**
-  Train/test split to evaluate generalization error.

-- **Leave-One-Out Cross-Validation (LOOCV)**
-  High-bias reduction method for small-sample robustness.

-- **K-Fold Cross-Validation**
-  Balanced bias–variance tradeoff for model comparison.
+Built regression models to see how multiple factors together relate to gun-related crime rates and to understand the relative impact of gun laws.

 ---

 ## Summary
-- Consolidated findings across exploratory analysis and modeling
-- Interpretation of statistical results in the context of hiring bias
-- Discussion of limitations and assumptions
+This project helped me connect a real-world policy question to data analysis.
+The results show how gun laws and crime rates relate in the data, while also highlighting the limits of what can be concluded from observational data.

 ---

-## Tools and Technologies
+## Tools Used
 - **Language:** R
-- **Libraries:** openintro, ggplot2, leaps, caret
+- **Main Packages:** AER, ggplot2, base R
-- **Methods:** EDA, regression modeling, cross-validation
+- **Techniques:** data cleaning, visualization, hypothesis testing, regression

 ---

 ## Works Cited
-Full list of academic and data sources referenced in the analysis.
+List of data sources and references used in the analysis.

----